 We have learned that there are two main types of Hard Disk Drives name Mechanical and SSD.
 Mechanical Disks are cheap but their performance is lower.
 SSD is very performative but their prices a higher.
 Disk vendors have created the Hybrid of the SSD and Mechanical Drive which is named SSHD.
-SSHD contained both of the disk types where 8, 16,32 GB SSD with 500, 1000, 2000 GB of Mechanical drive.
+SSHD contained both of the disk types like 8, 16,32 GB SSD with 500, 1000, 2000 GB of Mechanical drive.
 Data writes and reads are stored on the SSD part and then synchronized with the mechanical drive.
 Simply the data is cached to the SSD before reading and writing to the Mechanical Drive.

 Hard Disk Drive ConnectionTypes

-Hard Disk Drives are connected to the main board of the system.
+Hard Disk Drives are connected to the mainboard of the system.
 There are different types of connections which are developed during the history.
 Here is one of the most popular of them.

-- PATA is a bit different version of ATA where Parallel lines are used to increase transfer rates
+- PATA is a bit different version of ATA where Parallel lines are used to increase transfer rates.

-- SATA is the new era of connection type where 3 Gb/s data can be transferred from the disk
+- SATA is the new era of connection type where 3 Gb/s data can be transferred from the disk.

-- SATA2 is the newer version of the SATA where 6 Gb/s data can be transferred
+- SATA2 is the newer version of the SATA where 6 Gb/s data can be transferred.

 - SCSI is used in enterprise hard disk drives where it provides stability.
 SATA disks can be connected to the SCSI disks.

 Hard Disk Drives can be in different sizes.
 Especially in ancient times, the disks were very big.
 But today with the help of nano and flash technology disk sizes are very decreased.
 Mainly following Hard Disk Drives Physical sizes are used in IT.

 - 2.5 Inch is used in mobile, low performance, or density required systems.
 These disks are used in laptops, TV, Modem, Firewall, or Servers with a lot of disks.